sojournagain/Sojourn1.01/README.md

 What is Sojourn?
 ----------------

 Sojourn is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
+It is meant to serve a purpose similar to hotel points, but with greater flexibility.
  - 4 minute block targets
  - subsidy halves in 100k blocks
  - 10.5 million total coins